phpway/OneAuth-Server/README.md

 ## PSR-7 Request / Response

 OneAuth server uses [PSR-7](https://www.php-fig.org/psr/psr-7/) compatible request and response objects for handling requests to obtain authorization codes and/or access tokens.
-Thus, you will need to provide a PSR-7 implementation that best first your application.
-Few options you can choose from:
+Thus, you will need to provide a PSR-7 implementation that best fits your application.
+Here are few options you can choose from:
  - [Slim-Psr7](https://github.com/slimphp/Slim-Psr7) - Slim Framework PSR-7 implementation
  - [httpsoft/http-message](https://github.com/httpsoft/http-message) & [httpsoft/http-server-request](https://github.com/httpsoft/http-server-request) - Fast, strict and lightweight implementation